MyNameIsTrez/MyNameIsTrez.github.io/_posts/2026-08-21-my-single-tiny-todo-file.md

 Notice how the bullet points have nothing to do with each other.

-When there are more than ~10 bullet points I get the strong urge to resolve and remove bullet points.
+When there are more than ~10 bullet points I get the strong urge to resolve and remove old bullet points.

 The todo file currently contains 22 of these bullet points, so I am focused on resolving bullet points right now.